yohan546/blackjack_pro_javascript/README.md

 * webpack.prod.js

 ## Architecture and Technology
-I will implement the deck of cards api from http://deckofcardsapi.com/.
-This simulator will implement 6 deck of cards per game.
+Must generate 6 deck of cards without using a deck of cards api

 ## Timplmentation Timeline
 ### Day 1